PKMap/PKMap/README.md

 ```

-The `data` is a dictionary of statistic result which looks like this:
+The `data`, a pseudo truth table, is a dictionary of statistic result which looks like this:

 ```python
 data = {